Why do Taylor’s beers consistently taste so good?

 ‘Taylor’s Taste’ is achieved by using only the finest natural ingredients, taking pride in the brewing process and allowing full time for the ales to ferment and mature, thereby creating a unique family of beers.

 At Timothy Taylor’s all our brewers qualified from Heriot-Watt University, Edinburgh.
 Our current Head Brewer is Andrew Leman, who follows in the footsteps of Peter Eells, Allan Hey, Sydney Fairclough and Philip Taylor.

 One of the most important ingredients that makes Taylor’s beers is our people.
 Central to this are our highly-trained brewers - Andrew, Nick, Tom and Ewan.

 They look after the brewing of each individual cask and keg.
 Every stage is still closely overseen in person by them, rather than being controlled by computers, and all of our brews start with one of them mashing in every day.

 We think the human senses of taste and smell are still the best measure of beer, so our expert brewers test all ingredients, and every single brew is tasted at least three times for quality and consistency.
 Our traditional brewing process needs constant managing by the brewers, making fine adjustments to make sure that every pint of Timothy Taylor’s lives up to the reputation we have earned over the years.

 A.I. is too important to be left in the hands of machines.

 The A.I. we’re referring to isn’t Artificial Intelligence, it’s Ale Intelligence, of course.
 We’re not technophobes, we just don’t trust anything incapable of smelling, feeling or tasting to create something as delicately balanced as Landlord.
-That’s why we have five hands-on, Heriot-Watt trained brewers involved in every step of the process, from barley delivery to filling the cask.
+That’s why we have four hands-on, Heriot-Watt trained brewers involved in every step of the process, from barley delivery to filling the cask.
 This way, we can make sure that every sip of Taylor’s is as delicious as humanly possible.
 Machines may one day take over the world, just be thankful you won’t be around to drink their terrible beer.

 Golden Promise Barley